SmithEcophysLab/lab_meeting/Schedule/2022_spring_schedule.md

 ### January 21

-- Topic: Lab meeting scheduling, brief introductions to anyone new
+- Topic: Lab meeting scheduling, brief introductions to anyone new to the group, discussion about whether we want to keep these meetings remote
-- Topic lead:
+- Topic lead: Group discussion
-- Snack:

 ### January 28